If empty space is something not nothing, then what is it? Quantum simulations describe spacetime as follows:

 “…we think of empty spacetime as some immaterial substance, consisting of a very large number of minute, structureless pieces, and if we let these … interact with one another according to simple rules … they will spontaneously arrange themselves into a whole that in many ways looks like the observed universe.”
 (Ambjorn et al., 2008), p25.

 This approach is compatible with the idea that space is a network of indivisible points that interact with each other according to simple rules, as proposed here.
-What then are the services that space provides in order to look like our observed universe?
+What then are the services that space provides in order to look like our space?
 The following are suggested:

 - Locations.
-Points that define when objects are in the same locality and so can interact.
+Points that define when objects are in the same locality and so interact.

 - Directions.
 The neighbors a point can interact with define possible directions from that point.